ILLIXR/ILLIXR/docs/glossary.md

 -  ***As input to CMake***:
    If a _profile_ file is given to cmake via the `-DYAML_FILE=` directive then the [group][69] (if defined) and listed [plugins][67] will be built.
 -  ***As input to the ILLIXR binary***
    If a _profile_ file is given on the ILLIXR binary via the `--yaml=` command line option, then any listed [plugins][67] will be loaded and any other command line options given in the _profile_ file will be used.
-See [Running ILLIXR][68] for details.
+See [Running ILLIXR][78] for details.

-The same _profile_ file can be given to both cmake and the ILLIXR binary, as any unrecognized options are ignored by both systems.
+The same _profile_ file can be given to both cmake and the ILLIXR binary (you may need to change the `data:` entry), as any unrecognized options are ignored by both systems.

 #### Pose